 The list includes only those applications that were launched within the session.

-For Server OS machines and Desktop OS machines, applications are listed for each disconnected session.
+For Multi-session OS machines and Single-session OS machines, applications are listed for each disconnected session.
 If the user is not connected, no applications are displayed.

 |End the application that is not responding||Choose the application that is not responding and click End Application.
 Once the application is terminated, ask the user to launch it again.|